-Few words about St. Petersburg / Pietari: scroll down
+Few words about St. Petersburg / Pietari in finnish: scroll down

 I have always wanted to visit there and wanted to take the train through whole continent.

 So surprisingly I just made my firt trip there last year (well august 2014)

 That summer we only meant to have a week somewhere + then some time at the summer cottage, since my money situation but with some luck we had a chance to do more & saw new places (more about SRB & BIH later).

 JP had his holiday started before me- i meant to work till we leave to Serbia but then we saw some cheap cruises to St. Petersburg & I got all my work done amazingly and so we bought the tickets to SPB (former Petrograd & Leningrad).
 We bought the tickets few days before & it was cheap, about 100e total for two (included all the requisite fees: harbour, petrol and the shuttle).

 We went to the ferry bit too early cos first timers, no queue on passport control, not too many ppl since weekday and well, the press..